1000 Heartbeats: Games

 The contestant must correctly answer five consecutive true or false statements in order to keep the money in their bank.
-Each incorrect answer breaks the chain and deducts 25 heartbeats (50 in series 2); the contestant may not step off the Plate during this game.
+Each incorrect answer breaks the chain and deducts 25 heartbeats; the contestant cannot step off the Plate during this round.

 A contestant who successfully cashes out at the £10,000 level may be given a chance to play Recall unofficially, using the remaining heartbeats on the counter, and see if they would have been able to win the full £25,000.